Flag and coat of arms of Johor: Coat of arms

 The area below the shield include of a group of yellow, mirrored flora (compartment) hanging a blue scroll (motto).
 The compartment represents gambir and black pepper, crops cultivated by Johor's traditional agricultural industry.
 The scroll, with text written in Jawi, reads Kepada Allah Berserah ('To Allah We Surrender' or 'Unto God Resigned').

 There were two versions of Johor State Arms prior to the current one adopted in 1892.
 The first one adopted in 1858 consisted of the Royal Crown, an oval shield featuring a crescent and star and pepper and gambier branches.
 The second one adopted in 1888 feature three asterisks or Cloves (Bunga Cengkih) surrounding a crescent and star on a white shield.

 City, district and municipal council emblems

 All 16 local governments in Johor have their own emblem, which evolved in design throughout history.
 Each design may reflect a municipality's identities and or the roles and responsibilities of its local authority.
-Since 2019, two elements of the state coat of arms – the two rampant tigers and the royal crown of Johor have been incorporated and become the common features of all the state's local government emblems, although slightly differ in appearance.
+Since 2018, two elements of the state coat of arms – the two rampant tigers and the royal crown of Johor have been incorporated by the state government, and become the common features of all the state's local government emblems to reflect the state's rapid economic development; although slightly differ in appearance.
 This results in emblems that look almost similar in style to the State Coat of Arms.